 Washington Heights Community Service

-Washington Heights Community Service is comprised of an inpatient unit (4-South) and three outpatient clinics: Audubon, Inwood, and in affiliation with The Center for Practice Innovation, (CPI) OnTrack NY.
+Washington Heights Community Service (WHCS) is comprised of an inpatient unit and three outpatient clinics: Audubon, Inwood, and in affiliation with The Center for Practice Innovation, (CPI) OnTrack NY.

-The role of the social worker on 4 South is 1) to evaluate the patient and their family to determine psychosocial stressors that may have contributed to the need for hospitalization 2) to provide psychoeducation to the patient and family with respect to all aspects of the patient's illness 3) to provide discharge planning and 4) to coordinate provision of concrete services when necessary 5) to develop recovery-focused treatment and disposition plans.
+The role of the social worker on the WHCS inpatient unit is 1) to evaluate the patient and their family to determine psychosocial stressors that may have contributed to the need for hospitalization 2) to provide psychoeducation to the patient and family with respect to all aspects of the patient's illness 3) to provide discharge planning and 4) to coordinate provision of concrete services when necessary 5) to develop recovery-focused treatment and disposition plans.
 Patients are seen daily whereas families are seen at least weekly.

 The primary responsibilities of the social work team on this unit are individual casework, family therapy and disposition planning.
 Family therapy includes those people connected to the patient deemed "significant others.”
 Disposition planning focuses on the needs of the patient after discharge, including outpatient referrals, aftercare services, and other concrete needs.
 Thorough evaluations and psychosocial assessments are conducted to develop an individualized treatment plan for patients.
 In addition, social work interns are actively involved in the group therapy program.
 The social work component is an integral part of the total treatment approach which attempts to maximize patient care services.